Collections

 Military History

-The library has information on residents of Old Abington (Abington, Rockland, and Whitman) involved in the military from Colonial times through World War II.
+Information about residents of Old Abington (Abington, Rockland, and Whitman) who served or were involved in the military from Colonial times through World War II.
+The Dyer is actively working to increase its collection regarding those who served from WW II to the present.

 Newspapers